Organizational Culture – Don’t Burn The Boats

 Organizational culture affects how people and teams interact with each other, with their clients and customers, and with anyone who has a stake in the success or failure of the company.
 Prospective employees, at least the good ones, will expect to see or hear about your company culture before they sign on to work with you.
 Potential customers will want to feel like you care about your team before they buy your product and your organizational culture can tell them that.
 Current clients will be more apt to keep buying your product or service if they know you are invested in the well-being of your employees.

 Most importantly, your team wants to know you value their ideas.
-You can prove that to them by involving them in the formalization of your organizational culture.
+You can prove that to them by involving them in the forming of your organizational culture.
 After all, they are going to be helping you to achieve your vision, mission, and goals.
 They deserve to be part of the process of creating your company’s personality at the ground level.

 After you and your team have documented your collective vision, mission, and goals, continue the conversation by capturing your company norms, systems, symbols, language (including the ever-present acronyms), habits, and beliefs.